ZupIT/beagle-docs/content/en/android/tutorials/multiple-config-instances.md

 ---
 ### What is it?

-The **Beagle Multiple Instances** is a way to start beagle for the current server driven flow using another beagle configuration, such as new widgets, actions and so on.
+**Beagle Multiple Instances** is a feature that allows the start up of distinct server driven flows with independent configurations of Beagle.
+This allows each server driven flow to have its own components, base url, actions, http client, etc.

 ## Configuring Multiple Instances of Beagle